ygimenez/Pagination-Utils/README.md

 };

 exampleChannel.sendMessage("This is a sample message").queue(success -> {
-    //SAME ARUMENTS, EXCEPT THE SECOND THAT MUST EXTEND Map CLASS
+    //SAME ARUMENTS, EXCEPT THE SECOND THAT MUST EXTEND Map Collection
     //THE LAST ARGUMENT DEFINES WHETHER TO SHOW CANCEL BUTTON OR NOT Pages.buttonize(success, Collections.singletonMap("✅", customFunction), false);
 });